Gaining truth in a digital future

 Here at Europechain, we’re all about exciting partnerships.
 One of our business partners is developing an application called WordProof, and we’re beta-testing it on this site!
 This application is a plugin for WordPress that lets you time stamp any post to the blockchain.
 It’s a simple application that works perfectly and could have profound effects for online information.

-Our screens are flooded with information that, though presented as journalism, often have a poor relationship to the facts.
+Our screens are flooded with information that, though presented as journalism, often has a poor relationship with the facts.
 With WordProof, a writer can verify their work on the blockchain for everyone to see.
 You might think of it as digital version of a notary public.
 The implications for WordProof are pretty staggering!
 Any writer can prove they wrote their own work.
 How do you know you can trust a news source?
 With widespread use of WordProof, you could see a complete list of a single author’s work all across the web.

 The title and content are stored in the encrypted hash and the link to the post is noted in the memo.
 Think for a moment of some of the implications of this simple notary process.
 How can an author notarizing their work online change digital journalism?
 Well, for one thing it can end plagiarism!
 In this era it sometimes seems like a story breaks simultaneously from every direction, but using this tool, authors can prove that they wrote the first article on a given subject.

 What about quotes?
 Can you think of a time when a someone claimed to be misquoted or had their words taken out of context?
-The person speaking can connect their account to an article via Wordproof and submit a verification to say that they were quoted correctly.
+The person speaking can connect their account to an article via WordProof and submit a verification to say that they were quoted correctly.
 Imagine an online magazine with the tagline: “Your source for digital truth.”
 Where every article and every source could be trusted and you, the reader, can explore all of the verifications for yourself.
 This is technology we desperately need, and it can help usher in a new era of digital truth in online journalism.

 Would you like to meet up with our experts to discuss your blockchain application and the world of possibility awaiting you as a Europechain partner?